-Populations of Browntail Moth from Falmouth up through the Mid Coast region continued to be low.
-This is a result of a naturally occurring fungus called Entomophaga that grew in the population in the summer of 2019 and caused a high mortality rate of the caterpillars.
-Fewer larvae reached the adult stage to lay eggs, so in the last several years there has been a very low population in the Falmouth area.
+Populations of Browntail Moth in Falmouth continue to be low.
+There has actually been an increase in the population in Yarmouth, Freeport, and up the coast, but Falmouth seems to have avoided an increased population.
+With all the rainy weather in during the Spring and Summer of 2023, the hope was that the naturally occurring fungus called Entomophaga that grows in the population when those conditions exist, did NOT grow because there was too MUCH rain.
+State reports stated that due the extensive rain, the spores of the fungus were actually washed away, so where the population of larvae was present, they pupated into adults and laid eggs for the 2024 season and have increased in those areas.
 A treatment program for the Town has not been recommended for the last several years as the population in Falmouth was below threshold levels and there were no areas of 'moderate' infestation.
-The completed assessment for the 2023 season found NO areas that meet the 'moderate' criteria with much of the community having no nests at all.
-Based on this assessment the recommendation would be to not proceed with a Browntail Moth Control Program again for this year.
+The completed assessment for the 2024 season found NO areas that meet the 'moderate' criteria with much of the community having no nests at all.
+Based on this assessment the recommendation would be to not proceed with a Browntail Moth Control Program again for this year as the risk to the public is low.
 That is not to say the pest is not present at all.
-Some nests were observed near the intersection of Woodville Rd and Woods Rd, but these infestations are very light and back on residential properties and not along the public way.
+Some nests were observed along Blackstrap Rd in west Falmouth close to the Cumberland town line, but these infestations are very light.
 The risk to the public is extremely low.
 Some residents may still acquire the associated rash, but that would likely be from contact with the hairs still in the environment from previous years with high populations.
 Hairs responsible for the rash can stay in the environment for up to 3 years after an infestation.

-It is possible that the population of this pest may increase in the next several years, but weather and the presence of the Entomophoga fungus will be the determining factors.
+It is possible that the population of this pest may increase in the next several years, but weather and the presence of the Entomophaga fungus will be the determining factors.
 Typically, Browntail Moth populations are present in high numbers for several years in a row, decline for several years, and then rebound.
 This has been the scenario for the last 20 years.

-The "hot spots" continue to be Cumberland center, No Yarmouth (and Yarmouth village this season, up through Lewiston / Auburn and surrounding areas.
-It drops off a bit in Augusta (where the Entomophoga was found active) but Waterville and particularly the Bangor area is very heavy\
+The "hot spots" continue to be Cumberland center, No Yarmouth (and Yarmouth village and Freeport Village this season) up through Lewiston / Auburn and surrounding areas.

-\NOTE: This assessment was compiled from ground observations driving Falmouth public ways, and discussions with Alison Kinoti, Director of Forest Health for the Maine Forest Service.
-To date, the State has the data from ground and aerial surveys, but that has not been compiled and published.
+NOTE: This assessment was compiled from ground observations driving Falmouth public ways, and discussions with Alison Kinoti, Director of Forest Health for the Maine Forest Service.